 Credit Risk.
 Credit risk is the risk that the issuer or other counterparty to an investment will not fulfill its obligations.
-At June 30, 2008, the Authority's investment in TexPool, an external investment pool, was rated AAAm by Standard & Poor's.
+At June 30, 2009, the Authority's investments in both TexPool and TexSTAR were rated 'AAAm' by Standard & Poor's.
+The 'AAAm' rating indicates an extremely strong capacity to maintain principal stability and to limit exposure to principal losses due to credit, market, and/or liquidity risks.
+'AAAm' is the highest principal stability rating assigned by Standard & Poor's.
+The weighted average maturities for TexPool and TexSTAR are 45 and 47 days, respectively.

 Interest Rate Risk.
 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
-The Authority considers the investment in TexPool to have a maturity of less than one year due to the fact the share position can usually be redeemed each day at the discretion of the Authority, unless there has been a significant change in value.
+The Authority considers the investments in TexPool and TexSTAR to have maturities of less than one year due to the fact the share position can usually be redeemed each day at the discretion of the Authority, unless there has been a significant change in value.